We architect the future of medical education.

 Research Coordinator

 William joined the lab in 2023.
 He is a core member of the education research team, having published in simulation based training and ergonomics in endoscopy.
-Along with Nikko, William also organizes the lab programs, including Summer of Vibes.
+Along with Nikko and Andrew, William also organizes the lab programs, including Summer of Vibes.

 Kevin Shen, BCS